 By enlisting creators within BBTV’s NBA Playmakers network, the NBA and BBTV are able to speak directly to the Gen Z audience with relevant and authentic content on YouTube alongside other platforms.
 Notable creators within the network such as Chris Smoove, MaxaMillion711, IN THE LAB, Kris London, Golden Hoops, and KnicksFanTV, provide Gen Z audiences with a medium to stay connected to the NBA, and consume highlights and analysis of games in addition to watching live broadcasts.

 In 2020, NBA videos on platforms such as YouTube were viewed over 13.2 billion times, more than the other major American leagues combined.
-The growth of BBTV’s NBA Playmakers network followed the viewership growth trends, delivering over 1 billion monthly views of content in the domestic market.
+The growth of BBTV’s NBA Playmakers network followed the viewership growth trends, delivering over 3 million monthly views of content in the domestic market.
 That trend continued into this season with a significant increase in the NBA’s online performance and viewership numbers, forecasting the NBA and its video content as a key destination for advertisers this year and beyond.

-With the NBA encouraging the usage of NBA IP and providing exclusive access for creators, the league has been able to respond to the consumption trends of young basketball fans and reach the cord-cutters.
+With the league encouraging the usage of NBA IP and providing exclusive access for creators, the league has been able to respond to the consumption trends of young basketball fans and reach the cord-cutters.
 As the league invests in new ways to extend the game beyond the broadcast, this marks an opportune time for brands to make the same impact on young NBA fans by working with their favorite and most trusted YouTubers.

 This will be further amplified as the league looks to produce campaigns and educate young fans of its storied history in celebration of the NBA’s 75th season.